Using Lifetime Value to focus your marketing effort on your most profitable customers.

 Your focus should be on long term value customers instead of investing resources in acquiring customers with low total revenue.
 Targeting highly profitable customers will help you achieve maximum returns on your marketing budget.

-Forecasted CLTV is a powerful feature when selecting customers; it helps you to make informed decisions when creating a customer-specific communications strategy, which is closely connected to customer churn analysis.
+Forecasted LTV is a powerful feature when selecting customers; it helps you to make informed decisions when creating a customer-specific communications strategy, which is closely connected to customer churn analysis.

-What's customer churn and how is it related to CLTV?
+What's customer churn and how is it related to LTV?

 Customer churn is the percentage of customers that stopped buying from your shop.